 Of course, the simplest way to avoid shrinking your clothes in the dryer is not using a dryer.
 Drying them outside on a string is often preferable – but that’s not always an option.
 If you must use a dryer, then there are a few things you can do.

 For starters, don’t buy clothes that shrink.
-This means clothes that are either synthetic or pre-treated.
+Try to purchase clothes that are either synthetic or pre-treated.
 Many manufacturers add protective layers to cotton, linen, and wool clothes.
 This might add a bit extra to the price tag, but it can definitely be worth it.
 You can also try to find pre-washed (think: pre-shrunk) clothes.
 This means that the pressure in the material has already been released and they won’t shrink again.

 So, there you have it.
 There’s a scientific reason why clothes shrink in the dryer, and there are a few things you can do to avoid it.
 If you want to avoid your clothes getting smaller with each wash, you now know what to do.